Guide To Paris' Musée d'Art Moderne: Modern Art and a Mysterious Art Heist

 Once you walk through the ornate bronze doors, you'll find no queue and no crowd -- a welcome relief if you've just been to the Louvre or the D'Orsay.
 It's one of Paris' best smaller museums.

-And the outdoor cafe is divine (in theory), with a view of the Eiffel Tower.
+And the outdoor cafe is divine, with a view of the Eiffel Tower.
 The February day I visited, the skies unleashed, and I was stuck inside with my espresso, contemplating a mystery surrounding MAM.
 An unsolved mystery.

 The "Spiderman" Heist